 Two slight disadvantages can be encountered when erecting the delta-loop antenna:

-One should also note that the center of the antenna's horizontal side (its' "foot") is a voltage high-point, which is why the antenna should be erected high enough (2 meters minimum) that neither the operator nor a casual passer-by can easily come into contact with that point.
+One should also note that the antenna will exhibit high voltage points, the placement of which are dependent on the configuration and feed-point position: the user should check the currents diagram for points at which the current is low, and the voltage therefore high.
+The antenna should be erected high enough (2 meters minimum) that neither the operator nor a casual passer-by can easily come into contact with any such high voltage point(s).

 The half-square antenna designer page enables the user to quickly design a half-square antenna for portable use in the field, or on a mountain top.
 This type of antenna needs two supports: a combination of pole(s) and/or cord(s) suspended from a tree.
 Half-square antennas can be configured in one of two ways: